Ijeamakaanyene/art_portfolio/content/portfolio/berkley_covid19.md

 weight: 0
 ---

-An infectious disease natural history primer for the public, *data visualization*.
+An infectious disease natural history primer for the public, 2020.
 <!--more-->

 U.C.
 Berkeley School of Public Health has an online, self-paced course to provide the public a comprehensive understanding of the COVID-19 pandemic.